 Vowels in Arabic

 Vowels in Arabic are called harakat حَرَكَات, the singular of which is haraka حَرَكَة.
-Fortunately for the learners of Arabic as a foreign language, vowels in Arabic are simple and limited.
+Fortunately for the learners of Arabic as a foreign language, they are simple and limited.
 They are simple in that they are easily produced which makes the articulation of words straightforward.
 These vowels are [a], [i], and [u]; and for each short vowel, there is a corresponding long vowel.
 These are [aa], [ii], and [uu], respectively.
 So, there are six vowels in Arabic.

 short vowels and long vowels in Arabic(1) Short Vowels: